Leeody/leeody.github.io/_pages/notes.md

 author_profile: true
 ---

 In this page I will share some of my studying notes, which I have sorted by subjects and learning orders.
-Some of them are my chinese notes of undergraduate courses, while other notes are in english.
+Some of them are my Chinese notes of undergraduate or graduate level courses, while other notes are in English.
 Since I have a habit of taking notes when learning new knowledge, they approximately cover what I have learned till now.
 Here are my advice on studying map (remind me of uploading them!).
 You can view and download all these profiles.
 I would appreciate it if you could tell me any typo or mistakes you find!

 ## Economics